Updated: May 16, 2022

 Peace of mind for the 70% or so of people who don’t remember their medication or if someone you care for doesn’t remember how to do what keeps them well - like staying hydrated, taking medication, moving about, and remembering visitors, bills, events, and appointments.
 The simplicity of this clock, with voice-activated reminders and alarms, will help you stay home and independent.

 10. Memrabel Talking Reminder Clock

 Peace of mind to stay home and be independent for longer.
-A more advanced, customisable clock for a personalised set of routines, alarms and reminders including voice, video, and picture prompts to make it feel familiar to take medication, go to bed, brush your teeth with prompts to remember how to.
+A more advanced, customizable clock for a personalized set of routines, alarms, and reminders including voice, video, and picture prompts to make it feel familiar to take medication, go to bed, brush your teeth with prompts to remember how to.
 Set by you or family remotely.

 Tip: May need wifi to set reminders remotely.
 May need a country converter plug depending on shipping or similar products available in your region.